Last Updated on August 26, 2022

 We suggest the online version because your expenses will sync between all of your devices and if you ever switch devices you don’t lose your work.

 Get 50% off of Quickbooks Online Here (This is a special link for our readers only to get this discount)

 #4 – Find a Small Business Accountant

-Even though you have a good idea on what tax deductions are available to you and you've got all of your expenses neatly categorized a good small business accountant is worth its weight in gold.
+Even though you have a good idea of what tax deductions are available to you and you’ve got all of your expenses neatly categorized a good small business accountant is worth its weight in gold.

 Tax laws are continually changing and you want an accountant who stays on top of all of the latest rules and regulations for several reasons…